Prajaktapatil31/Employee-Payroll-System/README.md

 📚 Notes

-This project is designed for learning and demonstration
+This is a console-based learning project

-You can extend it further by adding:
+Ideal for showcasing OOP concepts in resumes and interviews

+Can be extended with:

-File/database storage
+File or database storage

-UI using JavaFX or Swing
+GUI with JavaFX or Swing

-More employee types or payroll logic
+Unit testing with JUnit